 The Full HDMI In port supports the same formats the HDMI ARC port does.
-You should have no issues downmixing a 5.1 surround audio from streaming services that support it, like Netflix.
+You shouldn't have issues downmixing a 5.1 surround audio from streaming services that support it, like Netflix.
 Unfortunately, none of the high-end uncompressed sound formats are supported on this soundbar.

-As expected, the Optical Port of the N450 supports both Dolby Digital and DTS.
-So as long as the content supports it, you should have no issues downscaling a 5.1 surround sound to 2.1.
+As expected, the N450's Optical Port supports both Dolby Digital and DTS.
+So as long as the content supports it, you shouldn't have issues downscaling a 5.1 surround sound to 2.1.
 This content is usually available on Blu-ray discs and streaming platforms like Netflix.

 The Samsung HW-N450 has a maximum passthrough of 1080p, so your TV won't display 4k video even if both your PC and TV support it.

 The subwoofer connects wirelessly to the soundbar using the small button on the back for pairing.
 The only wired connection to the subwoofer is its power cable.

 The Samsung HW-N450's interface is fairly simple.
 It consists of a very small screen behind the bar grill.
 Unfortunately, it's very small and sometimes it needs to scroll to display the entire message.
 The screen displays basic info like the volume level or the selected input.
 We didn't experience any lag or other bugs during our testing.